Class Merchandising and SEO

 Format Your Description for Readability

-Make your description easy to read (and skim) by using bulleted or numbered lists, italicized or bold text, and hyperlinks when appropriate.
-Consider ways you can split up long paragraphs.
+Make your description easy to read (and skim) by using bulleted or numbered lists, and hyperlinks when appropriate.
+Look for ways to split up long paragraphs.

 Add Visuals

 While not necessary for SEO, adding some visuals to your class descriptions can make them more eye-catching to students browsing your class.
+Seeing what's possible can also encourage a potential student to take your class.
 You can drop in examples of the finished project or stills from one of your lessons.

 While not relevant for SEO, it can’t hurt to include links to other relevant material in your class description to give visibility to what you offer as a teacher.
 Consider adding: